hudmol/as_spreadsheet_bulk_updater/README.md

 prepared, the spreadsheet can be applied via a new background job.

-To download the spreadsheet there is now a "Bulk Update Spreadsheet" menu item available on the resource view or edit page menu (under the "Other" menu).
+To download the spreadsheet there is now a "Bulk Update Spreadsheet" menu item available on the resource view or edit page menu (under the "More" menu).
 You will be required to select the archival objects to be included in the spreadsheet and can download the XLSX from this form.